Y0Coss/docs-fork/pages/public_cloud/containers_orchestration/managed_kubernetes/setting-up-a-persistent-volume/guide.en-gb.md

 ---
-title: Persistent Volumes on OVHCloud Managed Kubernetes Service
+title: Persistent Volumes on OVHcloud Managed Kubernetes Service
 excerpt: 'Learn how to create Persistent Volume Claims (PVCs) and Persistent Volumes (PVs), attach a Pod to a PVC, modify the PV reclaim policy, and delete the created objects.'
-updated: 2025-09-23
+updated: 2025-09-29
 ---

 This tutorial goes through the setup of a [Persistent Volume (PV)](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) on an OVHcloud Managed Kubernetes Service.